nextstrain/augur/DEPRECATED.md

 ## `xopen` major version 1

-*Deprecated in version __NEXT__ (July 2024).
-Planned for removal at the earliest with major version 26 not before November 2024*
+*Deprecated in version 25.1.0 (July 2024).
+Planned for removal November 2024 or after.*

 ## `augur parse` preference of `name` over `strain` as the sequence ID field

-*Deprecated in February 2024.
+*Deprecated in version 24.2.0 (February 2024).
 Planned to be reordered June 2024 or after.*

 Currently, `augur parse` checks for a 'name' field and then a 'strain' field to use as a sequence ID.
 This order will be changed in favor of searching for a 'strain' and then a 'name' field to be more consistent with the rest of Augur.